 The rate of new HIV diagnoses in BC has been declining over the past decade, even with an increase in testing.
 This is due in part to treatment as prevention, with more HIV-infected individuals maintaining undetectable viral loads.
 During the initial phase of the COVID-19 pandemic, rates of both testing and new HIV diagnoses declined.
 The greatest number of new HIV diagnoses is in MSM, which the pre-exposure prophylaxis (PrEP) program aims to address.[6,17]

 HIV PrEP addresses HIV prevention in HIV-negative individuals at high risk of acquiring HIV infection.
 Those individuals are offered an antiretroviral combination pill (emtricitabine/tenofovir disoproxil fumarate) to prevent infection with HIV.
 There are two approaches to administering PrEP: daily and on demand.
-In on-demand PrEP, patients take one emtricitabine/tenofovir disoproxil fumarate combination pill 2 hours prior to sexual intercourse, a second pill 24 hours later, and a third pill 48 hours after the first dose.
+In on-demand PrEP, patients take two emtricitabine/tenofovir disoproxil fumarate combination pills 2 hours prior to sexual intercourse, a third pill 24 hours later, and a fourth pill 48 hours after the first dose.
 PrEP has been shown to be highly effective in preventing HIV transmission.
 In BC, the PrEP program is publicly funded and open to any HIV-negative individual who meets the criteria for being at high risk of HIV acquisition.
 Currently, approximately 4000 individuals are actively enrolled in the PrEP program, most of whom identify as MSM.
 Transgender women and MSM who are newly diagnosed with syphilis or a rectal bacterial STI, and who report having condomless anal sex, should be informed of the PrEP program.
 Further information regarding enrolment can be found at the BC Centre for Excellence in HIV/AIDS website.